 A lesser included offense is typically defined as one where an offense (the lesser) is also committed when the greater offense is committed.
 An example of this is manslaughter and murder.
 Many of the same elements must be proven for both, but you ordinarily cannot be punished for both manslaughter and murder even though you must commit manslaughter for a charge to rise to the level of murder.
-As a caveat, the Supreme Court has said you can be found guilty of both charges but you cannot receive double punishment.
+As a caveat, the Supreme Court has said you could be found guilty of both charges, but you cannot receive double punishment.
 This is important because many people mistakenly believe that reckless driving is a lesser included offense of DUI.
 In Virginia, as with most states, it is settled law that it is not.

 When Can DUI and Reckless Driving Be Charged Together?

 In Virginia, reckless driving is either driving in a manner that shows a reckless disregard for life or property, driving 20 or more miles per hour over the posted speed limit, or driving over 80 miles per hour regardless of the posted speed limit.
 DUI is defined as operating a motor vehicle while having a blood alcohol content (BAC) over .08%.
 For example: